-So, to summarize, the Sufficiency Principle, incorporating the threshold derived from the Tolerance Principle, provides a formal threshold for adopting a rule (the sufficiency threshold); this is when a child would choose to view a certain pattern as dominant or reliable for a set of items and therefore its default pattern.
-These two principles have been used for investigating the acquisition of a default pattern or rule for a variety of linguistic knowledge types, including English past tense morphology (Yang, 2005, 2016), English noun pluralization (Yang, 2016), German noun pluralization (Yang, 2005, 2018), English nominalization (Yang, 2016), English metrical stress (Legate &

-Yang, 2013; Yang, 2015; Pearl et al., 2017), English a-adjective morphosyntax (Yang, 2015, 2016), English dative alternations (Yang, 2016, 2017, 2018), noun morphology in an artificial language (Schuler et al., 2016), and the development of causative use in English (Irani, 2019).
-Here, we'll use the sufficiency threshold for evaluating linking hypotheses at both the individual link level (1-link theories and the first stage of 3-link theories) and the multi-link level (the second stage of 3-link theories).5
+So, to summarize, the Tolerance Principle provides a formal threshold for adopting a rule, i.e., when a child would choose to view a certain pattern as dominant or reliable for a set of items and therefore its default pattern.
+The Tolerance Principle has been used for investigating the acquisition of a default pattern or rule for a variety of linguistic knowledge types, including English past tense morphology (Yang, 2005, 2016), English noun pluralization (Yang, 2016), German noun pluralization (Yang, 2005), English nominalization (Yang, 2016), English metrical stress (Legate & Yang, 2013; Yang, 2015; Pearl et al., 2017), English a-adjective morphosyntax (Yang, 2015, 2016), English dative alternations (Yang, 2016), and noun morphology in an artificial language (Schuler, Yang, & Newport, 2016).
+We will use it here for evaluating linking hypotheses at both the individual link level (1-link theories and the first stage of 3-link theories) and the multi-link level (the second stage of 3-link theories).6

-3.3.2 Evaluating possible linking theories using the sufficiency threshold
+3.3.2 Evaluating possible linking theories with the Tolerance Principle

 Evaluating linking theories over all verbs.
 Linking theories are meant to be generalizations about how the verbs of the language behave.
-Again, this is what allows inferences to novel verbs, like blick in The little girl blicked the kitten on the stairs.
-Though we haven't seen blick before, a linking theory that applies to all verbs of the language allows us to interpret this use of blick once we recognize it as a verb.
-With this in mind, a linking theory, whether a 1-link theory or a 3-link theory, can be evaluated by how many verb types obey it.
-If enough verb types obey the linking theory, a child using the sufficiency threshold would decide the linking theory is reliable enough for verbs of the language.
+So, a linking theory, whether a 1-link theory or a 3-link theory, can be evaluated by how many verb types obey it.
+If enough verb types obey the linking theory, a child using the Tolerance Principle would decide the linking theory is reliable enough for verbs of the language.
 Here, we can apply this to the English verb types in English children's input (from Table 1: <3yrs = 231, <4yrs = 260, <5yrs = 275).
-The Sufficiency Principle provides the Sufficiency threshold ($N - \frac{N}{ln(N)}$) for how many verbs must obey the linking theory: <3yrs = 183, <4yrs = 209, <5yrs = 220.
-If at least that many individual verbs obey the linking theory, a child of that age could successfully derive the linking theory for English verbs from her input by using the sufficiency threshold.
+The Tolerance Principle provides the threshold $(N - \frac{N}{ln(N)})$ for how many verbs must obey the linking theory: <3yrs = 183, <4yrs = 209, <5yrs = 220.
+If at least that many individual verbs obey the linking theory, a child of that age could successfully derive the linking theory for English verbs from her input by using the Tolerance Principle.